demiflat/tomcat-sessions/README.md

 ###### There are two tested configurations:
  - [conf/server.kubernetes.xml](conf/server.kubernetes.xml)

-This is a basic cluster configuration that leverages the Tomcat cluster membership implementation that gets membership information from the Kubernetes API.
+This is a basic cluster configuration that leverages the Tomcat cluster membership implementation that gets membership information from the Kubernetes API.[^1] [^2]

  - [conf/server.kubernetes.async.xml](conf/server.kubernetes.async.xml)

-This is a configuation that distributes state using the Tomcat pooled parallel asynchronous sender.
+This is a configuation that distributes state using the Tomcat pooled parallel asynchronous sender.[^3] [^4]

 #### Running ***make*** will list build targets